 What "LED Teeth Whitening" Actually Means

 LED teeth whitening uses a light-emitting diode, typically in the blue spectrum, aimed at teeth that have been coated with a peroxide-based whitening gel.
-The light itself doesn't whiten anything on its own.
-Its job is to speed up the chemical reaction already happening in the gel — accelerating how quickly hydrogen peroxide breaks down and lifts stain compounds out of the enamel and dentin.
+The light itself doesn't whiten anything on its own — any whitening happens through the peroxide gel.
+The commonly cited rationale for using a light at all is that it may help speed up the chemical reaction already happening in the gel, though — as covered later in this guide — the research on how much that actually adds beyond the gel itself is mixed, and several systematic reviews have found the added benefit to be minimal.

-This is why LED-assisted sessions can produce visible results in a single 45–60 minute visit, compared to at-home strips or trays that require days or weeks of repeated, unaccelerated exposure to reach a similar result.
+This is a big part of why in-office sessions can produce visible results in a single 45–60 minute visit, compared to at-home strips or trays that require days or weeks of repeated exposure to reach a similar result — though the bigger driver of that speed is the much higher peroxide concentration used under professional supervision (25%–44% HP) versus the lower concentrations formulated for safe, unsupervised at-home use, not the light itself.

 LED vs Laser: Is There Actually a Difference?